AleksandarDzudzevic/TutoringWebApp/README.md

 ```
 Fig.16 shows the filter options for the tutors using country filtering and name search filtering.

+Here I developed an algorithm that used SQL queries to filter tutors by their country and name of their account.
+The method is used every time there is a new filtering request to ensure seeing only relevant tutors every time.

 ```.py
     min_price = request.args.get('min_price')
         max_price = request.args.get('max_price')